-A new study by Brattle economists illustrates the trends in today’s rapidly growing public-private partnership (P3) market, different incentive structures for successful long-term risk sharing, and highlights key questions for designing a viable P3.
+A new study by Brattle economists illustrates the trends in today’s rapidly growing P3 market, different incentive structures for successful long-term risk sharing, and highlights key questions for designing a viable P3.

 Infrastructure P3 activity in the U.S. has taken off since 2015.
 Today more than 30 states are procuring at least one project as a P3 and over 200 projects are in the pipeline—well above prior levels of activity.
 Notably P3s are being deployed in sectors beyond transportation, with social infrastructure accounting for almost a quarter of the total.

 The Number of U.S. P3s in the Pipeline Skyrocketed in 2015